Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Ensemble Approximation via Rival Search

 \subsection{Complexity Analysis}

 Algorithm~\ref{alg:approxe_1} is a special case of Algorithm~\ref{alg:approxe_2} with a single rival structure.
-The computational complexity of Algorithm~\ref{alg:approxe_2} is determined by the size of the differential positions $\D(Y_r,\ystar)$, as the algorithm enumerates all nucleotide assignments restricted to these positions.
+The computational complexity of Algorithm~\ref{alg:approxe_2} is determined by the size of the differential positions $\D(Y_r,\ystar)$ \finaledit{defined in Eq.~\ref{eq:dp_multiple}}, as the algorithm enumerates all nucleotide assignments restricted to these positions.
 Specifically, the time complexity is

 where paired positions admit six canonical base-pair types and unpaired positions admit four nucleotides.

 In practice, to control runtime, we sample rival structures (motifs) by folding sequences compatible with the target structure (motif) and impose an upper limit on the number of differential assignments enumerated.
 If this limit is exceeded and no suitable rival structures can be sampled, the corresponding structure or motif is skipped, trading completeness for efficiency.